Part-Time Job Resume Example for a Teen

 If you’re a teenager looking for a part-time job, it’s probably time to write your first resume.
 What do you put on a resume when you don't have much, or any, work experience?
 How do you format a resume for a part-time job?

-Due to your limited work experience, you’ll need to include related coursework, school activities, and volunteer experience, as well as job history.
+Due to your limited work experience, you’ll likely need to go beyond your job history, and include related coursework, school activities, and volunteer experience.
 It’s helpful to look at student and part-time resume examples to get some ideas about what a good one contains.

 Tips for Writing a Resume for Teenagers